American Rheinmetall Vehicles, LLC

 HX3 Common Tactical Truck (HX3 CTT)

-American Rheinmetall Vehicles and GM Defense are offering the U.S. Army the HX3 CTT, a derivative of the HX3, in response to the request for Prototype Proposals for the first phase of the Army’s Common Tactical Truck (CTT) program, issued in late June with an expected Contract Award in December of 2022.
-The program will enable the Army to replace legacy vehicles like the Palletized Load System (PLS), Heavy Expanded Mobility Tactical Truck (HEMTT), M915 Line Haul Tractor, and other platforms in the current heavy and medium tactical wheeled fleet.
-A truck with maximum commercial elements, able to perform military missions, and that can bring commonality amongst mission roles are top priorities for the Army in the program.
+American Rheinmetall Vehicles and GM Defense offered the U.S. Army the HX3 CTT, a derivative of the HX3, and won a contract to deliver Prototype Proposals for the first phase of the Army’s Common Tactical Truck (CTT) program.
+The program enables the Army to replace legacy vehicles like the Palletized Load System (PLS), Heavy Expanded Mobility Tactical Truck (HEMTT), M915 Line Haul Tractor, and other platforms in the current heavy and medium tactical wheeled fleet.
+A truck with maximum commercial elements, able to perform military missions, and that can bring commonality amongst mission roles are top priorities for the Army in this program.

 130 mm MBT gun